LBPD Additional Resources

 Computers for the Blind

 Patrons can purchase a desktop computer for $110 or a Laptop for $130.
-Both computers have a choice of MAGic (for low vision magnification) or NVDA (screen reader software).
-You can pay by check, money order or credit card.
+Both computers offer a choice between MAGic (for low-vision magnification) and NVDA (a screen reader).
+You can pay by check, money order, or credit card.

 eBooks & eAudiobooks